 Williamson County EMA Staff Calendar

-We meet quarterly from 18:00 hrs to 20:00 hrs at the Williamson County Administrative Building in the 3rd Floor Conference Room
+We meet quarterly from 18:00 hrs to 20:00 hrs at the Williamson County Emergency Management Agency’s Emergency Operations Center

 1st QTR